oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

 I suspect it shows up more generally, but we've learned to ignore it.

-If you look at a list of BLAS, methods you will see just this, encoded in the function name E.g.
+If you look at a [list of BLAS methods](http://www.netlib.org/blas/#_level_3) you will see just this encoded in the function name
+E.g.
  - `SGEMM` - matrix matrix multiply
  - `SSYMM` - symmetric-matrix matrix multiply